Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 \section{Introduction}

 In the SIR model, individuals are in one of three states: $S=$ susceptible, $I=$ infected, $R=$ removed (cannot be infected).
 Often this epidemic takes place in a homogeneously mixing population.
 However, here, we have a graph $G$ that gives the social structure of the population; vertices represent individuals and edges connections between them. $S-I$ edges become $I-I$ at rate $\lambda$, i.e., after a time with an exponential($\lambda$) distribution.
 An individual remains infected for an amount of time $T$ which can be either deterministic or random with a pre-specified distribution.
 Once individuals leave the infected state, they enter the removed state.
 In addition, we will allow the graph to evolve: $S-I$ edges are broken at rate $\rho$ and the susceptible individual connects to an individual chosen uniformly at random from the graph.
 This process is called evoSIR where `evo' stands for `evolving'.
 We will also consider the simpler $SI$ epidemic in which infecteds never recover, and its evolving version $evoSI$, as well as some other variations on this theme.

 We will use the term \emph{final epidemic size} or \emph{final size of the epidemic} to refer to the number of vertices that are eventually removed in SIR epidemics or eventually infected in SI epidemics.
 We say a large epidemic (or large outbreak) occurs if the epidemic infects more than $\ep n$ individuals ($n$ is the size of the total population) for some $\ep>0$ independent of $n$.
 The critical value is the smallest infection rate such that a large outbreak occurs with probability bounded away from 0 as $n\to\infty$.

+As the main contribution of this paper, we show that, if the underlying graph $G$ is sampled from the configuration model $\CM(n,D)$ (defined in Model \ref{config} in Section \ref{britton}), then there is an explicit quantity $\Delta$ given in \eqref{deldef} (determined by the first three moments of $D$) such that the following holds for the evoSI model on $G$: \begin{itemize} \item If $\Delta>0$, then the fraction of infected vertices (conditionally on a large outbreak) doesn't converge to 0 as $\lambda$ approaches the critical value $\lambda_c$.
+In other words, there is a discontinuous phase transition. \item If $\Delta<0$, then the phase transition is continuous for $\lambda$ near $\lambda_c$. \end{itemize} See Theorem \ref{Q1new} for a precise statement.